Home

 What material should I use for a vacuum forming mold?

-For prototype and short runs under 200 parts: FDM 3D-printed mold in ABS or PC filament, or urethane resin.
-For medium production runs of 500–2,000 parts: machined or cast epoxy tooling.
-For production above 2,000 parts: machined aluminum with integrated cooling channels.
-Aluminum is the only material that provides the thermal conductivity needed for consistent cycle times in production.
+Under 200 parts: FDM 3D-printed (ABS or PC) or urethane resin.
+1,000–5,000 parts: cast epoxy or urethane.
+Above 5,000 parts: machined aluminum with cooling channels — the only material with thermal conductivity for consistent cycle times.

 How do I prevent parts from sticking to a positive mold?